ssl-prime/grabbd/README.md

 install nodemon
 Run :
  nodemon server.js
- using postman use can verify all the api.
+ using postman you can verify all the api.